deepjyoti30/DynamicPaper/README.md

 ## Dynamic, time based wallpapers inspired by Mac OS Mojave for Linux

-## The project is currently WIP and works only in Gnome based environments as of right now.
+## The project is currently WIP.

-### Currently Works with nitrogen and on Gnome
+## Currently Works with nitrogen and on Gnome

 Progress: